 The Tally Cabin

 At the mouth of the North Drift, the miners signed in and out at the Tally Cabin for their daily shifts.
-Take a peek down the North Drift,* one of Loftus Mine’s original haulage drifts.
+Descend into the North Drift, one of Loftus Mine’s original haulage drifts.
 From the North Drift, ironstone was extracted for over 90 years, and in 1916 local people actually slept as Zeppelin airships terrorised the nearby steelworks.